verifoneone/verifone-ecom-ios-sdk/README.md

 A simple completion handler for encrypted card data looks like this.
 Here we will check ```verifoneResult.paymentMethodType``` which payment method was selected.

-If the customer selected credit card, the sdk will return the encrypted card data to perform transaction request to the merchant server.
+If the customer selected credit card, the SDK will return the encrypted card data to perform transaction request to the merchant server.

 If the customer selected PayPal, you will have to do a create transaction API call, and then pass to the sdk the "approvalUrl" and "id".
 The sdk will display the confirmation PaypPal screen inside a webview and provide you with the details necessary to perform the confirmation API call.